tupton/pastebin-cl/automator/WORKFLOW.md

 Obviously, replace `path/to/script` (and/or `/usr/local/bin/`) with the appropriate paths.

 Next, you need to place the workflow where the Services menu can see it.
-Move the workflow to `~/Library/Services/`.
+Simply double-clicking the workflow and saving it should suffice.If you want to do it manually, move the workflow to `~/Library/Services/`.
 You may have to open the workflow and resave it in order for the Services menu to be aware of the new workflow.